 If you've not grown anything before then now is the time!
 We're encouraging everyone to 'give it a grow' and grow something tasty you can eat.

-We are working in partnership with The Three Counties Traditional Orchards Project to raise awareness about traditional orchards in local communities.
+A project delivered in partnership with The Three Counties Traditional Orchards Project to raise awareness about traditional orchards in local communities.
 Our volunteers offer support to people who own or manage traditional orchards by offering advice and encouragement for their restoration.